 162, PERIYAR E.V.R.
 HIGH ROAD,

-The merit list of Tamil Nadu MBBS 2017 will be released on July 14, 2017, tentatively.
-The counselling conducting authority, Selection Committee Directorate of MBBS Education, Government of Tamil Nadu will release the merit list for 85% state quota seats only.
-Tamil Nadu MBBS 2017 merit list will comprise of candidates name (belonging to Tamil Nadu only), percentile score in NEET, category, date of birth, state rank and All India Rank (AIR).
+The merit list of Tamil Nadu MBBS 2017 has been released on August 23, 2017 by the Government of Tamil Nadu following the Supreme Court verdict passed on August 22 regarding Tamil Nadu admissions.
+The counselling conducting authority, Selection Committee, Directorate of MBBS Education, Government of Tamil Nadu has released the merit list for 85% state quota seats only.
+Tamil Nadu MBBS 2017 merit list comprises of candidates' names (belonging to Tamil Nadu only), admission number, category, NEET Registration number and NEET marks.
 Candidates whose names will not be in the merit list will not be eligible for the counselling process.
+Candidates who have qualified through the merit list can download their call letters for the Tamil Nadu Counselling which has begun from August 24.

 Tamil Nadu MBBS Selection Procedure 2017